Juniper/terraform-provider-mist/docs/resources/org_deviceprofile_gateway.md

 - `ipsec_lifetime` (Number) Only if `provider`==`custom-ipsec`.
 Must be between 180 and 86400
 - `ipsec_proposals` (Attributes List) Only if  `provider`==`custom-ipsec` (see [below for nested schema](#nestedatt--tunnel_configs--ipsec_proposals))
 - `local_id` (String) Required if `provider`==`zscaler-ipsec`, `provider`==`jse-ipsec` or `provider`==`custom-ipsec`
+- `local_subnets` (List of String) List of Local protected subnet for policy-based IPSec negotiation
 - `mode` (String) Required if `provider`==`zscaler-gre`, `provider`==`jse-ipsec`. enum: `active-active`, `active-standby`
 - `networks` (List of String) If `provider`==`custom-ipsec` or `provider`==`prisma-ipsec`, networks reachable via this tunnel
 - `primary` (Attributes) Only if `provider`==`zscaler-ipsec`, `provider`==`jse-ipsec` or `provider`==`custom-ipsec` (see [below for nested schema](#nestedatt--tunnel_configs--primary))